 While index funds are the way to go for most investors, investing directly in a company is a prudent move if you’ve done your homework and fully understand the company you want to invest in.

 Investing in oil companies gives you some exposure to the vicissitudes of global oil prices, but it’s not the same as owning oil outright.
 The next closest thing is futures contracts.
 With these, you’re speculating directly on the price of crude oil.
+You can also look at investing in Crude Oil ETFs and ETNs.
 The upside is that you don’t need to worry about owning the actual commodity.

 When you’re buying futures, you’re agreeing to pay a price for oil.
 Prices can go up after you’ve made your purchase, which can allow you to make a tidy profit by selling your futures contract.
 Alternatively, prices can go down to below what you paid for the contract.